Jonathan Taylor Player Prop Bets for NFL Week 10 | Indianapolis vs. Jacksonville 11/14/2021

 Matchup vs. Jacksonville

-- Taylor averaged 137.5 rushing yards per game over his two career matchups against the Jaguars, 46.0 more yards than his over/under in Sunday's game.
+- Against the Jaguars, Taylor has averaged 137.5 rushing yards per game over his two career matchups, 45.0 more yards than his over/under in Sunday's game.

-- Taylor has had a rushing touchdown in one game versus the Jaguars, and had multiple TDs in that game.
+- Taylor has had a rushing touchdown in one matchup versus the Jaguars, and had multiple TDs in that game.

-- Taylor will go up against a Jaguars squad that allows 103.4 rushing yards per game and is the NFL's 12th-ranked rush defense.
+- Allowing 103.4 rushing yards per game, the Jaguars have the 12th-ranked run defense in the NFL.

-- This season the Jaguars have conceded 10 rushing TDs.
-They are ranked 23rd in the NFL in that category.
+- The Colts are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (10 this season).

 Recent Performances

-- Against the Jets last week, Taylor rushed 19 times for 172 yards (9.1 yards per attempt) and scored two touchdowns.
+- Last week against the Jets, Taylor rushed for 172 yards on 19 carries (averaging 9.1 yards per carry) while scoring two touchdowns.

+- He tacked on two receptions for 28 yards in the passing game.

 - Over his last three outings, Taylor has rushed for 349 yards (116.3 per game) on 53 carries with four touchdowns.